 It is important to understand the difference between setting a goal and setting a target.
 A target is the end product.
 The goal is what you will do to get to the end product.

-A better goal is, “I want to lose 10 lbs of fat by my next doctor's appointment in April, because I need to improve my blood pressure and I’m tired of being out of breath all the time.”
+A better target is, “I want to lose 10 lbs of fat by my next doctor's appointment in April because I need to improve my blood pressure and I don’t want to be out of breath all the time.”

-The target for the above goal would be:
+The goal for the above target might be: